willbryant/kitchen_sync/USAGE.md

 For some use cases, direct access to the database server will not be allowed by the network security policies.

-For many others, even though this is possible, it's highly inefficient, because it means that all the data is transferred over the network, even the data that already matches.
+And for many other use cases, even though this may be possible, it's highly inefficient because it means that all the data is transferred over the network, even the data that already matches.

 But Kitchen Sync does not have to be run on a single node.
 When you run Kitchen Sync it actually splits itself into two halves - one for the 'from' end (i.e. source) and one for the 'to' end (i.e. target) - and these two halves can be separated by an SSH connection using the built-in transport option.

 The Kitchen Sync protocol that runs between them mostly transfers only hashes of the content, so if large sections of the data already matches, the traffic actually sent over the network should be much smaller than the actual data compared.
-(If the network is a bottleneck, this means the SSH transport option can even be beneficial over local networks, but it works well over Internet-scale distances.)
+(If the network is a bottleneck, this means the SSH transport option can even be beneficial over local networks, but it particularly helps over Internet-scale distances.)

 To use the SSH transport you need to install Kitchen Sync on a machine that you can SSH to at the source datacentre.
 For current versions of Kitchen Sync you should always install the same version as you will have at the other end (the protocol is versioned to allow forward compatibility, but that level of cross-compatibility isn't being maintained in these early releases).